lukoshkin/bterm.nvim/README.md

         insert_on_switch = true,
         --- Close the terminal window if there are no other windows. close_if_last = true,
-        --- Do not switch to the terminal on its open. focus_on_caller = false,
+        --- Switch to the terminal window on its open. focus_on_caller = false,
         --- Do not show BottomTerm buffer in the buffer list. buflisted = false,